siran/writing/books/A New Arithmetic/A New Arithmetic - 001a Properties of Ultrareals.md

 -1 \le d(U,V) \le 1
 $$

-So relation-aware addition includes partial alignment, not only the three named cases of alignment, orthogonality, and opposition.
+So relation-aware addition includes every degree of partial relation inside the chosen scale.
+The special recovered case is non-interaction, where the descriptor is zero and the relation term vanishes.

 The descriptor need not come from an angle.
 It encodes whatever relation data the quantities require: alignment, opposition, hyperbolic relation, tangential